A timeline of the jewel heist at the Louvre in Paris

 9 a.m.: The Louvre museum opens to visitors.

-9:30 a.m.: Thieves dressed like renovation workers park the truck equipped with a freight lift — a common sight in Paris — at the foot of the Louvre, on Quai François Mitterrand alongside the Seine River.
-Two people climb a ladder to reach a balcony and open a window with a disc cutter.
+9:30 a.m.: Thieves dressed like renovation workers park the truck equipped with a freight lift — a common sight in Paris — on the sidewalk at the foot of the Louvre, on Quai François Mitterrand alongside the Seine River.
+They put traffic cones around the truck to simulate a maintenance operation.
+Two people climb a ladder to reach a balcony and gain entry through a window.

+9:34 a.m.: The two thieves enter the south end of the Apollo Gallery.
+An alarm is triggered at the security control room.
+A staff member in the room makes a radio call to command center members to alert them to the intruders.

+9:36 a.m.: A team leader at the command center activates a special button linked to Paris police headquarters.

+9:37 a.m.: A message is sent to staff to request that all the museum’s doors be closed.

-9:38 a.m.: The thieves leave via the same window and flee east with two other people waiting for them on two scooters.
+9:38 a.m.: The thieves leave via the same window and flee eastward with two other people waiting for them on two scooters.
 They leave behind a yellow jacket similar to those often worn by construction workers and other equipment, including a disc cutter.
-Culture Minister Rachida Dati said security officers on site prevented one thief from setting the truck with the freight lift on fire.
+Culture Minister Rachida Dati said that security officers on site prevented one thief from setting fire to the truck with the freight lift.

 10:34 a.m.: Dati announces on social media that “a robbery took place this morning at the opening of the Louvre Museum.”